xma711/notebook/signal_processing/README.md

 then f(x) can be expressed as A0/2 + SUM_of ( An * sin (2pi * n/P * x   + phi_n ) )

-intuitively this means that f(x) is a sum of a dc component, a sin function with a period of T (i.e. frequence of 1/T) and phase chage of phi_1, a sin function with a period of T/2 (i.e. frequency of 2/T) and phase change of phi_2, and so on.
+intuitively this means that f(x) is a sum of a dc component, a sin function with a period of T (i.e. frequency of 1/T) and phase change of phi_1, a sin function with a period of T/2 (i.e. frequency of 2/T) and phase change of phi_2, and so on.

-Like taylor series, these An and phi_n are something we need to find out.
+Like Taylor series, these An and phi_n are something we need to find out.
-It is like i write the shape of the function componenets first, and then find out the exact parameters for these sub functions.
+It is like i write the shape of the function components first, and then find out the exact parameters for these sub functions.

 Ultimately, after some manipulation, f(x) can be expressed as SUM_from_minusN_to_N( cn * e^(i 2pi n/P * x) )